MetaCubeX/Meta-Docs/docs/config/dns/index.en.md

 Values support strings/arrays.

+## proxy-server-nameserver

+The proxy node domain resolution server is used solely for resolving the domain names of proxy nodes.
+If left blank, it will follow the configurations of nameserver-policy, nameserver, and fallback.

+## direct-nameserver

+The DNS server for domain resolution at the direct exit.
+If left blank, it will follow the configurations of nameserver-policy, nameserver, and fallback.

+## direct-nameserver-follow-policy

+Indicates whether to adhere to the nameserver-policy.
+The default is not to comply, and it only takes effect when direct-nameserver is not empty.

 ## nameserver

 Default domain name resolution server.

-## proxy-server-nameserver

-Proxy node domain name resolution server, used only for resolving the domain names of proxy nodes.

 ## fallback